 - Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3 with Merits in all units.

-GCSE Mathematics grade C or grade 4 and GCSE English grade C or grade 4 are also required.
+A minimum of five GCSEs are required, including GCSE Mathematics grade C or grade 4 and GCSE English grade C or grade 4.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.